 - Search for the users you want to be able to use SSO in the field provided, and then select them from the list below.
-Here you must also include the Backup Administrator (the Global Admin who is setting up SSO) as well as all other users for whom you want to enable SSO.
+Here you can also include the Master Administrator (the Global Admin who is setting up SSO) as well as all other users for whom you want to enable SSO.

 When all desired users appear under Selected members, click the Select button.

 - The number of users you selected will appear under Users and groups.

 - Click the Assign button.

 Now go to your Keepit User Admin account:

 - Select the hamburger icon and then select Users.

 - In the list of users, make sure that all the users that were assigned to the Azure application exist in Keepit.
 If there is no such user, then create a user with the same name and email address (this should be the same as the User Principal name) as the user in Microsoft 365.